bsappe/latin102/translation2.md

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin. - moriens (present active participle)

 Translation:
 Deianira, Hercules' wife, was not able to cross the river, Evenus, and she asked the centaur Nessus, whose sons were Ixionis and Nubis, for help.
+He himself wished to rape Deinira, who was submitting in the River.
+When Hercules came to this place and Deinira begged in tears for his help, he peirced Nessus by the arrow.
+When he was dying, he knew that the arrows had great power because they were soaked in Hydra Lerna and he gave his own blood which was a love potion to Dienira.